Australian House of Representatives: Origins and role

-The Commonwealth of Australia Constitution Act (Imp.) of 1900 established the House of Representatives as part of the new system of dominion government in newly federated Australia.
-The House is presided over by the Speaker.
+The Constitution of Australia of 1900 established the House of Representatives in a newly federated Australia.
+The House is presided over by the speaker.
 Members of the House are elected from single member electorates (geographic districts, commonly referred to as "seats" but officially known as "Divisions of the Australian House of Representatives").

-One vote, one value legislation requires all electorates to have approximately the same number of voters with a maximum 10% variation.
+One vote, one value legislation requires all electorates within each state to have approximately the same number of voters.
+In 2022 there was an average of just over 117,000 electors per seat.
 However, the baseline quota for the number of voters in an electorate is determined by the number of voters in the state in which that electorate is found.
-Consequently, the electorates of the smallest states and territories have more variation in the number of voters in their electorates.
-Meanwhile, all the states except Tasmania have electorates approximately within the same 10% tolerance, with most electorates holding 85,000 to 105,000 voters.
+The electorates of the smallest states and territories tend to have more variation from the mean in terms of numbers of electors.
+Each state is guaranteed a minimum of five seats in the Constitution, which has the effect of granting Tasmania more seats than they would otherwise be entitled to due to their population size.
 Federal electorates have their boundaries redrawn or redistributed whenever a state or territory has its number of seats adjusted, if electorates are not generally matched by population size or if seven years have passed since the most recent redistribution.
-Voting is by the 'preferential system', also known as instant-runoff voting.
+Full preferential voting is used in elections.
 A full allocation of preferences is required for a vote to be considered formal.
 This allows for a calculation of the two-party-preferred vote.

-Under Section 24 of the Constitution, each state is entitled to members based on a population quota determined from the "latest statistics of the Commonwealth."
+Under section 24 of the Constitution, each state is entitled to members based on a population quota determined from the "latest statistics of the Commonwealth".
 These statistics arise from the census conducted under the auspices of section 51(xi).
 Until its repeal by the 1967 referendum, section 127 prohibited the inclusion of Aboriginal people in section 24 determinations as including the Indigenous peoples could alter the distribution of seats between the states to the benefit of states with larger Aboriginal populations.
-Section 127, along with section 25 (allowing for race-based disqualification of voters by states) and the race power, have been described as racism built into Australia's constitutional DNA, and modifications to prevent lawful race-based discrimination have been proposed.

-The parliamentary entitlement of a state or territory is established by the Electoral Commissioner dividing the number of the people of the Commonwealth by twice the number of Senators.
-This is known as the "nexus provision".
-The reasons for this are twofold, to maintain a constant influence for the smaller states and to maintain a constant balance of the two Houses in case of a joint sitting after a double dissolution.
-The population of each state and territory is then divided by this quota to determine the number of members to which each state and territory is entitled.
-Under the Australian Constitution all original states are guaranteed at least five members.
-The Federal Parliament itself has decided that the Australian Capital Territory and the Northern Territory should have at least one member each.